astronomer/docs/learn/use-case-llm-customer-feedback.md

 ![Screenshot of the Airflow UI Grid view with the Graph view selected showing a successful run of the full use case DAG with 17 tasks.](/img/examples/use-case-airflow-cohere-opensearch_full_dag.png)

 The [`delete_opensearch_index` DAG](https://github.com/astronomer/use-case-llm-customer-feedback/blob/main/dags/delete_opensearch_index.py) deletes the `INDEX_TO_DELETE` in OpenSearch.
 This DAG is used during development to allow the the `analyze_customer_feedback` DAG to create the index from scratch.
+Run this DAG if you would like to start from a clean slate, for example when making changes to the index schema to adapt the project to your own use case.

 ### Project code